 But what exactly is it?
-And how can it help your marketing and advertising efforts?
+And how can it help your marketing and advertising efforts in 2023?
 These real-world examples of geofencing will give you a better understanding of what this technology is, what the applications are for business owners and how to get creative with your campaigns.

 - What is geofencing used for

 There are lots of different geofencing use cases, but one of the most common is for location-based marketing.
 Businesses with apps can set up geofences to identify mobile users in a specific geographic area, then target them with relevant, timely push notifications when they walk or drive by.

 For example, a coffee shop can trigger push notifications for special discounts when customers walk past.
 Retail stores can notify shoppers about deals when they’re at their local mall.
 Or a business might set a geofence around a competitor for geo-conquesting – as seen in Burger King’s Whopper Detour campaign.
 There are so many geofencing advertising examples out there.

 Here’s a look at some real-life examples of geofencing, including best use cases by big brands such as Amazon, Burger King, Vouchercloud, Volvo, Uber and Starbucks.

 One of the best examples of geofencing in the form of geo-conquesting has to be Burger King’s Whopper Detour campaign.
 The gutsy move saw Burger King trolling Mcdonald’s by offering its iconic burger for just 1 cent, but only to users who downloaded the BK app then ordered through it while visiting a Mcdonald’s restaurant.

 With some smart planning beforehand, Burger King collected data on thousands of McDonald’s restaurants, then created geofences around every single one to trigger the in-app promotion.
 Hailed as one of the top geo-conquesting examples, it enabled them to capture masses of competitor’s customers, and score a ton of free publicity at the same time!
 This is one of our favorite geofencing advertising examples.